cryo-es/owcv_integration_demo/README.md

 Known Issues:
 - Fails to launch if Intiface's server is not running
 - Crashes shortly after launch if you don't have a device connected to Intiface (probably)
-- Resolutions other than 1920x1080 probably don't work (templates/masks need to be scaled)
 - Detecting resurrect in Kiriko ult probably won't work
 - Might have a performance impact
 - High latency to the game server causes Mercy's beam to reconnect to targets slower.
 This can cause temporary gaps in vibration.